ArruranK/DocumentLens/README.md

 # DocumentLens

-DocumentLens is a chat application that combines the power of Flask API as the backend and React as the frontend.
-The project leverages Cohere's API and Langchain to enhance the chat experience and facilitate seamless communication.
+DocumentLens is a chat application that makes understanding large documents simple.
+Just upload the file and have the chatbot find the answers for you!

 ## Features

-- **Flask API Backend**: The backend of DocumentLens is built using Flask, a lightweight and versatile web framework for Python.
-Flask provides a robust foundation for handling API requests and managing the core functionality of the application.

-- **React Frontend**: DocumentLens features a dynamic and responsive user interface developed with React.
-The frontend ensures a smooth and interactive user experience, allowing users to engage with the chat application effortlessly.
+- **React Frontend**: Used to create dynamic and responsive user interface

-- **Cohere's API Integration**: Cohere's API is integrated into DocumentLens making conversations more meaningful and context-aware.
+- **Flask API Backend**: API that alloows uploading files and processing user messages

+- **Langchain**: Used to implement RAG capabailities

+- **Cohere API**: Embedding and Large Language Models

-- **Chroma DB**: This project uses Chroma for an in-memory vector database
+- **Chroma DB**: In-memory Vector Database

 ## Example